NREL/H2Integrate/docs/getting_started/environment_variables.md

         RESOURCE_DIR='/path/to/my/resource/folder/'
     ```

-2. Create a conda environment and install H2Integrate and all its dependencies
+2. After that, create a conda environment and install H2Integrate and all its dependencies using the modified `environment.yml` file with the command:

     ```bash
     conda env create -f environment.yml